Berg0162/Simcline-V2/README.md

 The requirements in this phase are simple:
 + running Zwift, Rouvy or myWhoosh app or alike,
 + working Feather ESP32-V2 (or other ESP32S3) development board and
-+ working Bluetooth Smart FTMS Trainer or legacy Bluetooth Smart Wahoo KICKR
++ working Bluetooth Smart FTMS Trainer (see above support list)
 + running Simcline-V2 library and FTMS-MITM application.<br>

 # Testing is Knowing!<br>